Many of our readers want to know what web push notifications are and how they work.

 What Are Web Push Notifications?

-Subscribers will then get the notifications on both mobile and desktop browsers.
+Subscribers can get these notifications on both mobile and desktop browsers.
 This is why web push notifications are also called browser notifications.

-Perhaps the best part of using web push notifications is that users don’t need to be on your website to receive push notifications.
+Maybe the best part of using web push notifications is that users don’t need to be on your website to receive them.
 And unlike email newsletters, you don’t have to wait for your subscribers to check their email.

 These notifications can be customized, personalized, and timely, which makes them highly effective in boosting user engagement.